FTBpro/go-workshop/README.md

 ### End result
 `POST /facts` will create a new fact from the request body, and add it to the store
-> For issuing a POST request you can use 'postman', or the next command from terminal:\
+> For issuing a POST request you can use the next command from terminal while your server is running:\
-curl --header "Content-Type: application/json" --request POST --data '{"Image":"\<imageName>", "Url": "\<imageURL>", "Description": "\<imageDescription>"}' http://localhost:9002/facts
+curl --header "Content-Type: application/json" --request POST --data '{"Image":"\<insertName>", "Url": "\<insertURL>", "Description": "\<insertDescription>"}' http://localhost:9002/facts

 ### Steps